MS0C54073/AquaAnalys/README.md

 The main interface is a comprehensive dashboard divided into several key sections:

 -   **Top Bar**: Displays the application title, mock status icons (WiFi, Battery), and an access point to the settings panel.
--   **Data Cards Grid**: A 2x2 grid presenting real-time values for four primary water quality parameters:
+-   **Data Cards Grid**: A grid presenting real-time values for six primary water quality parameters:
     -   Temperature
     -   pH Level
     -   Turbidity
     -   Dissolved Oxygen (DO)
+    -   Lead Concentration
+    -   Copper Concentration
--   **Live Chart**: A graphical representation of the historical data for all four parameters, updating in real-time.
+-   **Live Chart**: A graphical representation of the historical data for all six parameters, updating in real-time.
 -   **AI Analyst Card**: An AI-powered component that provides continuous analysis, status updates, and actionable recommendations based on the live data.
 -   **Control Bar**: A set of controls to start or stop the data simulation, export data, and open the settings panel.